 Enjoy the drive, Cherish the stay and play your choice of Rancho Canada Golf Club East and West or Laguna Seca Golf Ranch.
 LEARN MORE

-For those seeking a more rigorous pace, Big Sur offers a wide range of hiking trails.
-Take your shoes off and let your feet touch the wet sand along the ocean shore or pull on your boots and hike deep into the tree lined canyons of beautiful redwoods thought to be seen only in postcards.
+Big Sur offers a wide range of hiking trails for all levels of hikers.
+Pull on your boots and hike deep into the tree lined canyons of beautiful redwoods thought to be seen only in postcards.
 And there is nothing that can compare to the experience of climbing a mountain path that leads you to a ridge top where the clean air fills your lungs and at the same moment takes your breath away as you look out over the panoramic views of the Big Sur valley.
-All these trails of wonders in Pfeiffer Big Sur Park are all right outside your cottage.
+All these trails of wonders in Pfeiffer Big Sur State Park are all right outside your door.
 Step off the porch and begin your adventure.

-The following are a few suggested hikes in Pfeiffer Big Sur State Park, Andrew Molera State Park, and Julia Pfeiffer Burns State Park.
+The following are some suggestions of some hikes you might enjoy at Pfeiffer Big Sur State Park, Andrew Molera State Park, and Julia Pfeiffer Burns State Park.

 EasyPfeiffer Falls: 1.4 miles roundtrip.
 A scenic hike along Pfeiffer Big Sur Creek through one of the park's finest redwood groves ends at a 60-foot high waterfall.

 Valley View: 2 miles roundtrip from trailhead or 1/2 mile from Pfeiffer Falls to beautiful views of Point Sur and the Big Sur Valley.

 Easy to ModerateOak Grove Trail: 3 miles roundtrip from the Big Sur Lodge.
 This trail intersects with the Pfeiffer Falls trail.
 There is a variety of ecosystems beginning with redwood groves, open oak woodlands, and dry chaparral.